quantum-tinkerer/pymablock/paper/finding_effective_model.md

 of graphene stacked on top of each other.
 Our goal is to find the low energy model near the $\mathbf{K}$ point, following Ref.
 [McCann_2013](doi:10.1088/0034-4885/76/5/056503).

-To start, we construct the k.p Hamiltonian of bilayer graphene from the tight-binding model shown in the figure below.
+First, we construct the k.p Hamiltonian of bilayer graphene from the tight-binding model shown in the figure below.

 ```{figure} figures/bilayer.svg